 Preventing Insect Stings

-- Be cautious when you are outdoors, especially in areas where stinging insects may be present, such as woods, orchards, flower gardens, picnic areas, or near trash containers or old buildings.
+Pay special attention to areas where stinging insects may be present, such as woods, orchards, flower gardens, picnic areas, or near trash containers or old buildings.

 When eating outdoors, don't put your picnic out until you are ready to eat, and repack food as soon as you are finished serving.
 If you attend an outdoor event, keep away from the food serving areas and trash containers.

 - Avoid scented cosmetics, deodorants, hair sprays, lotions, aftershave, and floral perfumes, which may attract stinging insects.

 Some stinging insects may be attracted to them.
 Clothing in a single neutral light color such as white, beige, or khaki is less attractive to stinging insects.

-Avoid going barefoot or wearing sandals or open-toed shoes when you are outdoors.
+Avoid going barefoot or wearing sandals or open-toed shoes.
 Wear closed shoes, socks, and clothes that fully cover your body.
 Button long sleeves, tuck long pants inside boots, and wear gloves when you are gardening.
 Avoid loose clothes that might entangle a biting or stinging insect.

 - Carefully unfold and inspect any clothing that has been left outdoors.

 - Keep car windows closed.

 Don't swat or flail your arms.
 Move away slowly unless you are being pursued.

-- Consider carrying a spray insecticide that works specifically on the types of insects that you or your child is allergic to.
+Choose one that works specifically on the types of insects that you or your child is allergic to.
 Read labels carefully—many general-purpose insecticides for home and garden use are not effective against common stinging insects.

 Consider having the inspection and removal done by a professional insect exterminator.
 Keep in mind that stinging insects are valuable in the environment, and it is generally not effective or desirable to control them over a wide area.

 - Keep trash containers closed, and clean them frequently.

-Current as of: October 6, 2019
+Current as of: July 11, 2023

 Author: Healthwise Staff